Start9Labs/start-os/ServicePackaging.md

 1. We start by importing a base image, in this case Alpine, as recommended.

-`FROM alpine:3.13`
+`FROM arm64v8/alpine:3.12`

-2. Next we issue some commands, which add a repository, update, install some required software, and finally create a directory for the nginx software.
+2. Next we issue some commands, which in this example simply updates repositories, installs required software, and finally creates a directory for nginx.

 ```
-RUN echo https://dl-cdn.alpinelinux.org/alpine/edge/community >> /etc/apk/repositories
 RUN apk update
 RUN apk add tini
-RUN apk add bash nginx yq

 RUN mkdir /run/nginx
 ```

-3. Next we will add the `docker_entrypoint.sh` file and `www` directory from the repository as well as copying over some `.css` files for styling.
-Then we set the permissions for `docker_entrypoint.sh`.
+3. Next we will add the cross-compiled binary of `hello-world` to `/usr/local/bin/` and add the `docker_entrypoint.sh` file from the repository.
+Then we set permissions for `docker_entrypoint.sh`.

 ```
+ADD ./hello-world/target/aarch64-unknown-linux-musl/release/hello-world /usr/local/bin/hello-world
 ADD ./docker_entrypoint.sh /usr/local/bin/docker_entrypoint.sh
-ADD www /var/www
-RUN cp /var/www/assets/main.css /var/www/fuck-off/main.css
-RUN cp /var/www/assets/main.css /var/www/index/main.css
-RUN cp /var/www/assets/main.css /var/www/welcome/main.css
 RUN chmod a+x /usr/local/bin/docker_entrypoint.sh
 ```